What is Language Acquisition Theory? 3 Top Theories of How We Learn to Communicate

 When the child begins to learn sign language as a native speaker from birth, they do so in the same way that a child who can hear learns languages.
 Signed languages and spoken languages are different in the most basic manner- spoken relies on auditory/oral skills, while signed relies on visual/manual abilities.
 As a result, it could be thought that sign language acquisition differs from spoken language acquisition theory.
 However, there really aren’t any extreme or noteworthy differences between acquiring the two because they are both parts of the natural (human) language group.

 Roughly 10% of deaf signers are born into already signing families which makes it easier to learn since the whole family signs and the child from birth is surrounded by sign language.
-Parents who communicate with their kids (whether or not the kid can hear) by way of sign language help the child naturally acquire sign language in the same way that non-deaf parents teach their children their native language (check out the study here).
+Parents who communicate with their kids (whether or not the kid can hear) by way of sign language help the child naturally acquire sign language in the same way that non-deaf parents teach their children their native language.

 Both hearing and deaf children use gestures and physical symbolizing to show something when they’re young.
 However, in deaf children, these gestures appear around the same time that a hearing child produces their first spoken words (study here).